UPPMAX/bianca_workshops/docs/beginner/use_remote_desktop.md

     or, for a user with username `sven`, at `/proj/nobackup/sens2025560/wharf/sven/sven-sens2025560`

-To be able to search the web for questions on this file explorer, its name will be useful to know:
+(optional) To be able to search the web for questions on this file explorer, its name will be useful to know:

-- What is the name of the file explorer?
+- (optional) What is the name of the file explorer?

 ???- question "Answer"